Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Event selection and yield determination

 \subsection{Signal yield determination and consideration of peaking backgrounds}

 The signal yields for the double tags are determined from an extended unbinned maximum-likelihood fit to the $M_{\rm BC}$ distributions of the tag decay in the case of the fully reconstructed events, and to the $M_{\rm miss}^2$ distributions for the events containing a $K^0_L$ candidate.
 (An alternative approach, where a two-dimensional fit is performed to the $M_{\rm BC}$ distributions of both the signal and tag decays in fully reconstructed events, is found to give very similar results, and is further considered when discussing the assignment of systematic uncertainties in Sec.~\ref{sec:syst}.)
-The signal shape is modelled from fits to Monte Carlo simulation using the {\sc RooKeysPdf} one-dimensional kernel estimator~\cite{ROOT}.
+The signal shape is modelled from fits to Monte Carlo simulation using the {\sc RooKeysPdf} one-dimensional kernel estimator~\cite{ROOT}, and is convolved with a Gaussian function to account for differences between the resolution in data and simulation, and whose width and mean are free parameters in the fit.
 The combinatorial background of the $M_{\rm BC}$ distribution is described with an ARGUS function~\cite{ALBRECHT1990278}, and that of the $M_{\rm miss}^2$ distribution with a {\sc RooKeysPdf}-determined shape taken from simulation.
 In general the contribution from background that peaks under the signal region is fixed according to what is found in the Monte Carlo simulation, with a shape determined with {\sc RooKeysPdf} from the same source.
 Most of these contributions are at a low level in the fully reconstructed events, summing to typically less than 5\%, 10\% and 10\% in the flavour-tagged, $C\!P$-tagged and $D\to \kspipi$-tagged samples, respectively.
-However some are significantly larger, or require individual treatment.
+However some are significantly larger, or require individual treatment, as is explained below.
+All fits converge with satisfactory residuals.